DVLA check

 This report does not provide information on the vehicle’s ownership history or if it has outstanding finance or has been reported stolen.
 You must upgrade to a full car check to access these vehicle’s legal hidden history information for a little charge starting from just £4.99.

-Can I check any car?
+Can I do a DVLA check on any UK number plate?

 Yes!
 You may check details on vehicles registered in the UK using our DVLA check service.
 It’s possible that recent plate changes or newly registered vehicles won’t show up on our service.
 Once an imported car has been registered with the DVLA, you can verify it instantly.